This plan is written for Bright World host families who are hosting students during the Coronavirus outbreak.

 This plan is for times when we are asking host families to host students during holiday times, such as exeat weekends, half terms, and long holidays as well as short stays such as suspensions from school or non Covid-19 related illness or injury where the school would like the student to rest outside school.

 Schools will be putting many safety measures in place in line with government guidelines and will be extremely vigilant with regards to student well-being and health.
-Bright World will not knowingly accept a student from a school with Covid-19 symptoms and would never ask a host family to take a student from school if they had symptoms.
+Bright World will not knowingly place a student with Covid-19 symptoms, or who has received a positive Covid-19 test result, without having discussed this with you in advance and having completed our isolation risk assessment.

 However, we need to be prepared for the unlikely event that a student presents with symptoms once they have already arrived with our host families.
 If students start to show symptoms while they are with you, and especially if schools are closed, we would not have an alternative place to house them.
 This obviously presents an unacceptable safeguarding concern so we need to make sure our host families are prepared to keep the student in the unlikely event this happens and follow the plan below.
 For this reason, we can only place students into our host families at this time if the host family has agreed to this plan which deals with a situation where the school is closed and a student arrives at their house with symptoms which were not disclosed previously to Bright World or presents with symptoms whilst they are staying with you.

 We urge you to have an individual house plan in place in preparation for you, family members or your student falling ill.
 Please explain this to your student when they arrive.
 Please ensure you have sufficient cleaning products, soap, paracetamol, tissues and have a general plan in place following the guidance below.